 Let’s compare Buran Ghati now.

 Buran Ghati: On the Buran Ghati trek, day two starts out of the superb Dayara meadows.
 Trekking along the meadows, the trail weaves in and out through lovely folds of the mountains, through sections of pine and silver birch forests.
 Clear mountain streams spring and hop through these folds.
 It is lovely to see these mountain springs tumble down from high grassy mountain slopes.
 The trek marches above the valley, with pine trees almost hugging your ankles.
 Lovely snow peaks, not very high, accompany the trekkers all along.
 The grasslands are still tantalising.
 In about 5 hours we make camp at Litham at the intersection of two valleys — which is such a rarity in trekking.
 Litham opens up views on two sides each with its own splendid views.
 As a trekker, you are spoilt for choice.
-Such settings make Buran’s day two almost at par with Roopkund’s.
+Such settings make Buran Ghati’s case as an ideal alternative trek to the Roopkund trek all the more compelling.

 Buran Ghati: We have an extra acclimatisation day on the Buran Ghati trek to do the Chandranahan lake (day three).
 We do that from Litham.
 That’s another exciting side trek but I’ll talk about that some other day.
 That’s why I jump to day 4 of Buran Ghati directly.